-Although other Indian dogs may be more iconic in Asia, the Indian Spitz is probably the most popular dog to hail from India.
+Although other Indian dogs may be “more iconic,” the Indian Spitz is probably the most popular dog from India.
 With such a great temperament, it’s easy to see why.

-Part of the Spitz dog family, the Indian Spitz is often referred to as the “Indian Pomeranian.”
+Also part of the Spitz family, the Indian Spitz is nicknamed the “Indian Pomeranian.”
 They both have a nice fluffy coat with a curly tail.
 But upon closer inspection, they’re quite different.
 For example, the Indian Spitz has a much shorter coat and are generally smaller.

 Aside from these small physical differences, they’re essentially the same – including the bright and playful personality.
 These dogs have a ton of energy and love to play with all humans.
 They’ll do whatever it takes to get your attention.